spraakbanken/multigec-2025/README.md

 The [Computational SLA](https://spraakbanken.gu.se/en/compsla) working group invites you to participate in the shared task on Multilingual Grammatical Error Correction, **MultiGEC**, which includes XXX languages: English, Slovene, Swedish, XXX.

-The results will be presented in March, 2025 (the date to be confirmed), at the [NLP4CALL workshop](https://spraakbanken.gu.se/en/research/themes/icall/nlp4call-workshop-series/), colocated with the [NoDaLiDa conference](https://www.nodalida-bhlt2025.eu/conference) to be held in Estonia, Tallin, on 2--5 March 2025.
+The results will be presented on March 2 or 5, 2025 (the date to be confirmed), at the [NLP4CALL workshop](https://spraakbanken.gu.se/en/research/themes/icall/nlp4call-workshop-series/), colocated with the [NoDaLiDa conference](https://www.nodalida-bhlt2025.eu/conference) to be held in Estonia, Tallin, on 2--5 March 2025.

 To register for/express interest in the shared task, please fill in [this form](https://forms.gle/nTPfARVqy1XmqT4t6).
 To get important information and updates about the shared task, please join the [MultiGEC-2025 Google Group](https://groups.google.com/g/multiged-2023) -- to be created)